hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/lectures_and_discourses/183_on_lord_buddha.md

 religion in which there was no motive power, and was perfectly agnostic about metaphysics or theories about God.
 He was often asked if there was a God, and he answered, he did not know.
 When asked about right conduct, he would reply, "Do good and be good."
-There came five Brâhmins, who asked him to settle their discussion.
+There came five Brāhmins, who asked him to settle their discussion.
 One said, "Sir, my book says that God is such and such, and that this is the way to come to God."
 Another said, "That is wrong, for my book says such and such, and this is the